nodejs/security-wg/processes/recognition.md

 ### Recognition for Significant Contribution TBD

-Defining a process/threshold for what constitutes a significant contribution and what it yields (recognition artifacts, joining the wg, etc)
+Defining a process/threshold for what constitutes a significant contribution and what it yields (recognition artifacts, joining the wg, etc).
+Makes sense to pursue this after we're able to finalize SWAG or another means of significant contribution recognition